Maihar State: History

-The state was founded in 1778.
-From 1788 to 1790 Maihar State was occupied by Banda.
-The state became a princely state of British India in the early 19th century, and was administered as part of Bundelkhand Agency in the Central India Agency.
 In 1871 the eastern states of Bundelkhand Agency, including Maihar, were separated to form the new Bagelkhand Agency in Central India.
 In 1933 Maihar, along with ten other states in western Bagelkhand, were transferred back to the Bundelkhand Agency.

 The state suffered severely from famine in 1896–1897.
 Maihar became a station on the East Indian Railway(now the West Central Railway) line between Satna and Jabalpur, 97 mi north of Jabalpur.
 Extensive ruins of shrines and other buildings surround the town.
 As of 1940 it had a population of 79,558 and an area of 412 square miles.
 In 1948 Maihar was merged into India.